anandwana001/anandwana001/README.md

  - 🌎 &nbsp; Apart from Android, I contribute to [Oppia's Web Platform](https://github.com/oppia/oppia/pulls/anandwana001) backend to bring some variety of work.
 I am working on schema migration in Oppia-web.

 ### MindOrks [Aug 2018- May 2019]
- - 🧪 &nbsp; Worked on one of the leading EdTech android apps, Doubtnut, which has 10,00,000+ installs and 4.0 rating.
-Build features like app invites, share the application, to increase app visibility.
+ - 🧪 &nbsp; Worked on one of the leading EdTech Android apps, Doubtnut, which has 10,00,000+ installs and 4.0 rating.
+Build features like app invites, and share the application, to increase app visibility.
- - 🦿 &nbsp; Added a major feature called Daily Quiz, using third party libraries like Evernote’s android job,Instacart’s true time, and created a base structure using material design.
+ - 🦿 &nbsp; Added a major feature called Daily Quiz, using third-party libraries like Evernote’s android job, Instacart’s true time, and created a base structure using material design.
 Enhanced the in-app chatting experience using open graph tags.
  - 🧑🏻‍💻 &nbsp; Technical Content Creator at MindOrks – written [android specific articles](https://blog.mindorks.com/user/profile/id/7037)

 ### Community [Sep 2017- Jan 2019]
-I am passionate about the Google Communities and Student Clubs.
+I am passionate about Google Communities and Student Clubs.
  - 🎖 &nbsp; I was first selected as an Android Facilitator in Applied CS with Android program by Google Developers.
 [Success Story](https://www.youtube.com/watch?v=6vfCdHDjXQA)
- - 🎖 &nbsp; I was awarded the status of Developer Student Clubs Lead and recognize the work by inviting me to the Google I/O 2018.
+ - 🎖 &nbsp; I was awarded the status of Developer Student Clubs Lead and recognized the work by inviting me to the Google I/O 2018.
  - 🎖 &nbsp; [Google featured my story on their Google Developers YouTube channel is a proud moment for me](https://www.youtube.com/watch?v=y1JuamnN4_Q).

 ### Current Side Project
 - [Learning Compose](https://github.com/anandwana001/Compose-Closet)
-- Bringing possible Android Interview Question under [one repository](https://github.com/anandwana001/android-interview)
+- Bringing possible Android Interview Questions under [one repository](https://github.com/anandwana001/android-interview)

 ### Feature